jpaybar/openstack/Desvstack_Vagrant_Ansible/README.md

 The Vagrant box starts a virtual machine that uses VirtualBox as a provider.
 The machine must be partitioned with LVM volumes and not "traditional" partitioning.

-You may download the image from my drive: https://drive.google.com/file/d/1zcNJeX3MdkWUMYY8UwDHwbNvoiFBcGwd/view?usp=sharing
+You can download the Ubuntu 20.04 image .box file with LVM partition from here: https://drive.google.com/file/d/1zcNJeX3MdkWUMYY8UwDHwbNvoiFBcGwd/view?usp=sharing

 ##### Environment: